 Central limit theorem has limits

 The second issue is that any time a dataset is created, it is assumed that the data contained in the set has a complete description of the phenomenon, and that there is a (high dimensional) distribution localised on some low dimensional manifold which captures the essence of the phenomenon.
 This strong belief is in part caused by the belief in the central limit theorem: a mathematical result that tells us something about averaging of random variables.
 The CLT goes approximately like this: take a sample of independent, identically distributed random variables with bounded variances and some expected values.
 The new random variable constructed as an arithmetic average of the said sample will converge to a Gaussian distribution in the limit of the size of the sample (in fact quite rapidly).
 Therefore, even though we don't know exactly what distributions generated individual variables, we know that in the limit, their average will have a Gaussian distribution.
 This is a powerful statement, as the Gaussian distribution is a very "nice" distribution.
 It decays very quickly and does not permit outliers (read: permits outliers with extremely low probability).
-Consequently the line of though goes: even though the world is complex and actions of individual entities may be extremely difficult to model, in the average things smooth out and become much more regular.
+Consequently the line of thought goes: even though the world is complex and actions of individual entities may be extremely difficult to model, in the average things smooth out and become much more regular.
 This approach works in many cases: essentially everything reasonably approximated by equilibrium thermodynamics obeys.
 But there is a fine print: the theorem assumes that the original random variables had finite variance and expected values, were independent and identically distributed.
 Not all distributions have those properties!
 In particular critical phenomena exhibit fat tail distributions which often have unbounded variance and undefined expected values (not to mention many real world samples are actually not independent or identically distributed).
 This is the realm of large-deviation statistics: where randomness is truly random!
 It happens that many phenomena seen in the biosphere appear to be critical and follow the fat tail statistics.
 These things don't average out.
 Their complexity stays the same, whether we take a single variables, average over many etc. To make things worse, critical phenomena may have long streaks of regular behaviour (generally behave like intermittently chaotic system), during which one can nicely fit a gaussian and build a strong belief that the phenomenon is nice and regular, until all of a sudden the mode changes and everything goes wild (see e.g the stock market and the black swan theory).

 World is non-stationary